scala-js/scala-js/README.md

     $ git submodule init
     $ git submodule update

-## Compile and publish it locally (install)
+### Compile

 Scala.js uses [sbt](http://www.scala-sbt.org/) for its build process.
-In order to use it locally, you need to publish the compiler, library and sbt plugin locally.

-Don't worry, this is super-easy:
+To compile your fork, simply run:

-    sbt> publishLocal
+    sbt> package

-## Test the examples
+### Test the examples

-You can compile the example applications with:
+After having compiled Scala.js, you can compile the example applications with:

     sbt> examples/optimizeJS